Unimodal ODF Shapes

-In order to control the shape of unimodal ODF The class kernel is needed in MTEX to define the specific form of unimodal and fibre symmetric ODFs.
-It has to be passed as an argument when calling the methods uniformODF and fibreODF.
+In order to control the shape of unimodal ODF The classes SO3Kernel and S2Kernel are needed in MTEX to define the specific form of unimodal and fibre symmetric ODFs.
+It has to be passed as an argument when calling the methods uniformODF or fibreODF.

 A kernel is defined by specifying its name and its free parameter.
 Alternatively one can also specify the halfwidth of the kernel.
-Below you find a list of all kernel functions supported by MTEX.
+Below you find a list of some important SO3Kernel functions supported by MTEX.

 psi{7} = fibreVonMisesFisherKernel(7.2);